hirethunk/verbs/docs/ids.md

 Often, "ID" is synonymous with the auto-incrementing `id` column in your database of choice.
-For mose applications, there really is no distinction.
+For most applications, there really is no distinction.
 But in event sourcing, you need to think of IDs as globally-unique identity—separate from the database that you happen to be using at any given time.

 ## Globally-Unique Identity?